rivaas-dev/rivaas/router/README.md

 ```

 **Q: Is Rivaas Router production-ready?**
 A: Yes.
-Rivaas Router is production-ready with 6.5M+ req/s throughput, comprehensive test coverage, and memory-efficient design (16B/req, 1 alloc).
+Rivaas Router is production-ready with comprehensive test coverage and has been designed for concurrent use.

 **Q: How do I handle CORS with Rivaas Router?**
 A: Use middleware for CORS handling: